 We offer a special discount for families of 3-6 that register together.
 The discount is automatically applied during the registration process.
 You don’t have to do anything extra besides register all of your family members at the same time!

-A spectator pass will give you access to the land-based activities of Paddlefest.
+A Hang Out Pass will give you access to the land-based activities of Paddlefest.
 You won’t be able to participate in water-based activities or use our paddling equipment.

 Register as soon as possible!
 It really helps us with planning Paddlefest and will give you a better deal as the price will increase a little as time goes on.

 You must be registered for Paddlefest as a paddler in order to join our instructional clinics.
-Once we post this year’s offerings, you will be able to edit your Paddlefest registration to add any clinics you’d like to attend.
+You can edit your Paddlefest registration to add any clinics you’d like to attend.